 The program spotlights young professionals under the age of 40 with a desire to engage internationally and a passion for applying their talents to our shared global challenges.
 The program recognizes emerging leaders who have demonstrated leadership through contributions to their credit union, community or cooperative financial system.
 Young professionals from credit unions, financial cooperatives, CUSOs and regional or national associations are welcome to apply.

+The WYCUP Scholarship is made possible thanks to the generous support of CUNA Mutual Group.
 Up to five scholarship recipients will connect with a world of financial cooperatives, traveling to Glasgow, Scotland to attend the 2022 World Credit Union Conference.
 In addition, scholarship recipients will join the WYCUP Affiliates Council, sharing their insights and applying their talents as they engage with leadership from young professional networks around the world.

 An integral part of Worldwide Foundation for Credit Unions’ Bridge the Gap campaign, WYCUP is bridging the leadership gap for young professionals around the world.
 What began as a scholarship program to raise the voice of emerging leaders on the global stage, WYCUP is inspiring the next generation of leaders and redefining the relationship between young people and financial cooperatives.

 Scholarship nominees must submit a completed 2021 WYCUP Scholarship Application Form, including a video essay that demonstrates their passion for financial cooperatives and contributions to the sector.
 Videos from previous scholarship recipients can be found here.

 To be eligible for the WYCUP scholarship, individuals must:

 - Be 40 years of age or younger on January 1, 2021.